EOEPCA/eoepca-killercoda/processing/toil/intro.md

 This tutorial will focus on deploying an [OGC Process API](https://ogcapi.ogc.org/processes/) interface, via the [Zoo software](https://zoo-project.org/), submitting data processing jobs to a Toil Workflow Execution Service HPC cluster via [Toil](https://toil.readthedocs.io/en/master/running/server/wes.html) cookiecutter Zoo template.

-Note that this tutorial assumes a generic knowledge of EOEPCA and its pre-requisites.
-If you did not already, it is then strongly suggested to follow the [EOEPCA introduction tutorials](../intro) before continuing with this tutorial.
+Before we start, you should note that this tutorial assumes a generic knowledge of EOEPCA pre-requisites (Kubernetes, Object Storage, etc...) and some tools installed on your environment (gomplate, minio client, etc...).
+If you want to know more about what is needed, for example if you want to replicate this tutorial on your own environment, you can follow the [EOEPCA Pre-requisites](../../prerequisites) tutorial.